Think You Can Guess The Most Dangerous Counties for California Drivers?

 It turns out, California’s stats tell a more surprising story than even we expected.

-As we move into Auto Accident Awareness Month this September, we’re launching our new blog to dig into the data and the stories behind it.
+As spring driving season picks up and more Californians hit the roads, we're digging into the data and the stories behind it.
 Our mission is to provide California residents with the knowledge they need to stay safe and protect their rights, no matter where they drive, bike, and walk.

 Make sure to grab our guide: The Post-Accident Checklist, designed to give you peace of mind should you find yourself in a fender-bender.